 Once baked, they can be kept in the oven on a low temperature until the final components to the meal are ready.
 However, I would recommend lightly tenting the muffin pan with a sheet of aluminum foil to keep the stacks from drying out.
 According to my husband and children who went with a few leftovers for lunch on Monday, they reheat well too☺.

 Spring Break came...and Spring Break went.
 Notice that I didn't say vacation?
 It was a fairly smooth road trip halfway across the country and back for me and my three children to visit aunts, uncles, and cousins.
 Baseball games, riding Harleys, playing with little cousins, watching old home movies with freshly popped popcorn, and just good clean family time made up the vacation part.
-But being a single parent for a week, daily chores, cooking, and sleeping with one of my children in the same bed on several nights...??
+But being a single parent for a week (my husband is always working hard), daily chores, cooking, and sleeping with one of my children in the same bed on several nights...??
 Well, at least the scenery was different.
 And seeing flowers in bloom (not to mention green grass) was a bonus for this snow refugee.

 Now I'm back in my kitchen and back to the daily grind of chores, cooking, afterschool activities, and sports.
 (But at least there are no more children sleeping in my bed.)
 It's time to pull out those quick and easy dinner recipes.